 Festa Junina Vocabulary

 Arraial or arraiá = the space where the São João party is held.

 Fogueira = A good São João party needs to have a bonfire where we grill cheese and corn on the cob.

 Bandeirinhas = Little flags are the typical São João decoration.

-Quadrilha = square dance characteristic of São João festivities.
+Quadrilha = The square dance is very traditional in Festa Junina.
 Today there are huge quadrilha competitions.

 Balões = Sky lanterns are also a traditional decoration during Festas Junina.